relannm/python_files/README.md

 - natural extension of encapsulation
 - means that object should only expose high-level mechanism for using it
 - mechanism should hide internal implementation details

+# Inheritance VS Composition
+Inheritance -> IS A relationship (ex: CleanerRobot IS A Robot) Composition -> HAS A relationship (ex: Employee HAS A Salary)